Surgical Side-Effects Affecting Urination

 Climacturia: Ejaculation of Urine

 “Climacturia” is defined as ejaculating urine during orgasm.
-Although the exact number of cases of climacturia after surgery for prostate cancer is unknown, the estimated incidence after surgery is between 20 percent and 95 percent.
-As a result, many men suffer from decreased libido and decreased sexual satisfaction.
+Although the exact number of cases of climacturia after surgery for prostate cancer is unknown, the estimated incidence after surgery is about 20 percent.
 Treatment suggestions for climacturia have included behavior modification (urinating before sexual activity and refraining from drinking water), the use of condoms, and the use of a constriction ring at the base of the penis during intercourse.
 Although the results of these various treatments have not been well studied, patients should be informed that ejaculating urine is a rather common post-treatment complication of radical prostatectomy.

 Stricture